Together, we remember

 remembering Rana Plaza together

 On 24 April 2013, the Rana Plaza building collapsed with thousands of people inside.
-At least 1,134 people died and thousands more were injured.
+At least 1,138 people died and thousands more were injured.
 This is the worst industrial disaster the garment industry has ever seen and it was entirely preventable.
 Workers were forced to enter a building they knew was unsafe under threat of losing their wages.
 We can never forget this terrible disaster and the people whose lives were ended and upended by it.
-Even if we can not commemorate outside on the streets this year, we want to show that they are on our minds.
+We want to show to the world that they are not forgotten.
 We remember Rana Plaza here, by sharing your messages in their memory.

 We also want to make sure that a tragedy like Rana Plaza can never happen again.
 After the collapse, the realisation that this could and should have been prevented led to the creation of the Accord on Fire and Building Safety in Bangladesh.
 Over 200 brands signed a contract to commit to improving workplace safety in Bangladesh.
 Under this contract brands can be sued in court by unions if they break their promise.
 This programme has made over 1600 factories safer for two million workers.
 It took long and hard campaigning from many stakeholders to ensure a new International Accord was signed that preserves the work in Bangladesh and allows for expansion to other countries.
 Now we need to ensure that all brands sign this agreement.